sightmachine/sightmachine-sdk/docs/entities/machine.md

 ```

 ### get_machine_schema
 The get_machine_schema function retrieves the fields of the machine schema for a specified machine source.
-This function can be called using either of the two API calling styles:
+This function can be called using either of the two methods of calling:

-#### Old Style API Call:
+#### Using Positional Arguments
 ```
 cli.get_machine_schema(machine_source, types, show_hidden, return_mtype)
 ```

-#### New Style API Call:
+#### Using Keyword Arguments
 ```
 cli.get_machine_schema(machine_source=machine_source, types=types, show_hidden=show_hidden, return_mtype=return_mtype)
 ```